developer-friendly/blog/docs/posts/0010-cert-manager.md

 allows us to establish a trust relationship and never have to worry about any credentials in the client service. :white_check_mark:

-### Is There a Better Way?
+### Is There a Simpler Way?

-Now, you might've seen all that Helm hacks and the templating language and get confused as to why we're troubling ourselves so much. :sweat:

-You're right.
-This is messy and complicated at the same time.
-Not only future engineers, but also I, who wrote the code can't understand it in a few months.
+Sure there is.
+If you don't fancy [OpenID Connect](/category/openid-connect), there is always the option to pass the credentials around in your environment.
+That leaves you with the burden of having to rotate them every now and then, but if you're cool with that, there's nothing stopping you from going down that path.
+You also have the possibility of automating such rotation using less than 10 lines of code in any programming language.

+All that said, I have to say that I consider this to be an [implementation bug][the relevant GitHub issue] when cert-manager does not provide you with a clean interface to easily pass around IAM Role ARN and expect the underlying client to assume it with the web identity token flow.

-That's why in this section, I'll provide you an easier way around this.
+Regardless of such shortage, in this section, I'll provide you a simpler way around this.

-:sunglasses:
+Bear in mind that I do not recommend this approach, and wouldn't use it in my own environment either. :shrug:

 The idea is to use our
 [previously deployed ESO](./0009-external-secrets-aks-to-aws-ssm.md) and pass